1. Processes

 To minimize any blocking, locks should therefore be used around critical parts but acquired as late and released as soon as possible.

-A kernel thread must be exited using taskingExit
+A kernel task must be exited using taskingExit

 , otherwise the